ADAM-MOORE97/weather-react-pwa/README.md

 will bring the user back to the search bar.

 #Downloadable
-This app was built with the Progressive Web App feature in mind of allowing a user to add this 'app' to their local device, and to rendered content in an offline matter if service is lost.
+This app was built with the Progressive Web App feature in mind.
+This allows a user to add this 'app' to their local device, and to rendered content in an offline manner if service is lost.
 ```

 ## Contributing